Police Brutality Scene Filmed at Site Of Eric Garner’s Death Interrupted By Locals

 — Janet Burns (@warmlyburns) October 29, 2018

 Stanulis also claims to have been unaware, in spite of the fact that he is himself a former NYPD officer who worked the area for six years.
-He says it didn’t occur to him, in spite of the Garner case has blown up to be a story of national proportions, with protests breaking out across the country and some of the world’s most famous athletes and entertainers echoing the “I Can’t Breath” protest mantra that sprung from the tragedy.
+He says it didn’t occur to him, even though the Garner case was blown up to be a story of national proportions, with protests breaking out across the country and some of the world’s most famous athletes and entertainers echoing the “I Can’t Breath” protest mantra that sprung from the tragedy.

 Jefferies reportedly told the publication that he perceived the trouble to come from “boozers” as opposed to individuals acting in protest.